SulavAdhikari/videostorage/Readme.md

 #  Overview

-This is a assignment project for internship position in RPAlabs.
+This is a DJango project for storing videos.
 I have decided to use django web framework for this project.

 # Requirements